statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 Here are some ground rules for these seminars:

 - Please use your real name as a handle.
-- Please turn off your microphone when you are not speaking.
+- Please mute your microphone whenever you are not speaking.
 - If you wish to ask a question, use the **raise hand** button in the **participants** window.